This variant was first detected in Rio de Janeiro, Brazil in April 2020.

-The E484K mutation might lead to escape from the immune response
+E484K mutation is well characterized to escape from immune response.

 There is so far no strong evidence for an enhanced lethality due to this variant, but more studies are required to verify this.